 The Impact of Applicant’s Earnings on SSDI Benefits

 You must have an impairment that prevents you from returning to work in order to qualify for benefits.
 The physical or mental impairment must prevent you from maintaining a job or performing necessary tasks.
-The Social Security Administration sets the maximum earnings an injured individual can earn annually to receive Social Security Disability benefits.
+The Social Security Administration sets the maximum earnings an injured individual can earn monthly to receive Social Security Disability benefits.
 If your wages are above the maximum limit, you may not qualify.

 Besides your earnings, you must also have a documented impairment that either:

-- Lasted at least one year; or
+- Has lasted at least one year; or

 - Will probably cause death.